BartMassey/wordle5/script/script.md

 won't extend to three words, much less four.
 The classic way to write this approach is using *recursion*, like this:

-    To show all solutions at depth d, given a partial solution p:
+    To show all solutions at depth d, given a partial solution P:
-         If d is five, p is a solution.
+         If d is five, P is a solution.
 Display it.
-         Otherwise, for each word w in the dictionary If w is compatible with p
+         Otherwise, for each word w in the dictionary If w is compatible with P
-                 Show all solutions at depth d + 1 with p + w
+                 Show all solutions at depth d + 1 with P + w

-    Show all solutions at depth 0 with partial solution p empty
+    Show all solutions at depth 0 with partial solution P empty

 There's some fancy ways to speed this up, but that's the basic idea.